bhuvve/House-Price-Prediction/README.md

 <h3>Step 1: Regression Models and Metrics</h3>
 <p>
-  In the `Task 2_Regression.ipynb` file within the "Code" folder, regression models were implemented and metrics such as MAE, MSE, RMSE, R2 Score, and RMSE (Cross-Validation) were evaluated.
+  In the `Task 2_Regression.ipynb` file within the "Code" folder, regression models were implemented, and metrics such as MAE, MSE, RMSE, R2 Score, and RMSE (Cross-Validation) were evaluated.
 </p>

 <h3>Step 2: Model Evaluation</h3>